Pechherz/Vermintide-Mods/VT1-Mods/ThirdPersonEquipment/README.md

 ## Description:
 This is not a port, but rather an "improvement", with currently some minor changes of the item definitions, of Third Person Equipment by [Grasmann](https://www.nexusmods.com/vermintide/mods/3).

-Added seperate position for potions, grimoires, bandages and healing draughts and in addition this mod fixes Kerillians item positions not being applied.
+It adds seperate position for potions, grimoires, bandages and healing draughts and in addition this mod fixes Kerillians item positions not being applied.

 ## Installation:
 - copy *ThirdPersonEquipment.lua* to \SteamLibrary\steamapps\common\Warhammer End Times Vermintide\binaries\mods\patch\